Zekrom-7780/Yolov3_Detection/README.md

-# YOLOv3
+# YOLOv3_Detection

-Keras(TF backend) implementation of yolo v3 objects detection.
+This is the Yolov3 Detection fot static images as well as videos.

 ## Requirements
-- OpenCV 3.4
+- OpenCV 4.4
 - Python 3.6
-- Tensorflow-gpu 1.5.0
+- Tensorflow-gpu 2.12.0
 - Keras 2.1.3

 ## Quick start